tnguyen9210/rStar/README.md

 #### MCTS Inference with Policy Model and Reward Model

-Running the following command will allow you to reproduce the results presented in our main table.
-For each run, we select the trajectory based on the highest score of the entire response.
-There is an example of a run in `run_example.sh.`
+To reproduce the results in our main table, run the provided command.
+For each run, the trajectory is selected based on the highest overall response score.
+See run_example.sh for a sample execution.

 ```bash
 MODEL="policy model dir"